White Corn

 Applications

-For culinary purposes, Yellow tomatoes are considered a vegetable.
-Their first and foremost use is for fresh eating.
-Raw Yellow tomatoes are quintessential sandwich and salad tomatoes.
-They can be used in place of red tomatoes in any given recipe, fresh, hot or cold.
-Yellow tomatoes can be processed and cooked to make ketchup, paste and jams.
-They can also be pureed and made into soups and granitas.
-Pair Yellow tomatoes with citruses, especially lemon and lime varieties, seafood such as scallops, shrimp, crab and fish, grilled and roasted meats and poultry, mild and bitter salad greens, olive oil, vinaigrettes, young, milky cheeses, eggs,cream, hazelnuts, pine nuts, avocados, onions, basil, mint and cilantro.
+Yellow tomatoes are first and foremost used for fresh eating.
+Raw Yellow tomatoes are excellent for slicing onto sandwiches or chopping into salads.
+They can be used in place of red tomatoes in any given recipe, hot or cold, and they can also be processed and cooked to make a unique and tasty yellow ketchup, paste, or tomato jam.
+They can even be pureed and made into soups.
+Pair Yellow tomatoes with seafood such as scallops, shrimp, crab and fish, or with grilled and roasted meats and poultry.
+Yellow tomatoes go well with citruses, especially lemon and lime, mild and bitter salad greens, olive oil, vinaigrettes, eggs, cream, hazelnuts, pine nuts, avocados, onions, basil, mint, cilantro, and young, milky cheeses.
+Store Yellow tomatoes at room temperature until ripe, after which refrigeration can slow the process of decay.

 Geography/History